zeppe-lin/pkgsrc-wmaker/README.md

 OVERVIEW
 ========

-This directory contains **wmaker** pkgsrc collection: build scripts and files for the Window Maker & dockapps packages.
+This repository contains **wmaker** pkgsrc collection: build scripts and files for Window Maker & dockapps packages.

 Packages in this collection must depend only on **desktop**, **xorg**, **system** and **core** pkgsrc collections.